rishabh-bansal/GitStart/docs/MAINTENANCE.md

 and redeploy.
 If hosting needs to move, build the site and publish `public/` to a static host, preserving URLs where possible.
 Keep the repository source, contributor records, and Git history together so the project remains reproducible.

+## Legacy Netlify previews

+The repository also has a Netlify integration. `netlify.toml` explicitly builds with `node build.js`, publishes `public/`, and mirrors `/GitStart/` paths so its previews work with the GitHub Pages URL configuration.
+GitHub Pages remains the canonical site.
+If this integration is removed later, remove its status checks and this optional configuration together; a failing external deployment check will otherwise prevent automatic merging.